 During those mentioned above, it is common for our sympathetic nervous system to overwork itself.
 This can lead to us experiencing accelerated heart rate, constricted blood vessels, dilation of pupils, goosebumps or cold shivers, increased sweating or cold sweats, escalated blood pressure, and slow digestion.
 Symptoms may vary for individuals and can be unique compared to the ones listed here.

-When this happens, we understand that we need to calm down, but may not understand how to.
-Weighted blankets have helped people ground themselves when experiencing such feelings by providing a safe and non-threatening way for them to process and react to sensations.
+When this happens, we understand that we need to calm down, but may not understand how to anxiety blanket for adults have helped people ground themselves when experiencing such feelings by providing a safe and non-threatening way for them to process and react to sensations.

 Who should use a weighted blanket?